mircealungu/Pomodoro-Box/INSTALLATION.md

-# Installation for OS X:
+# Installation for OS X

 1. Download and install [Pomodoro Desktop](http://mac.majorgeeks.com/files/details/pomodoro_desktop.html) by Ugo Landini
 2. Go to the preferences of Pomodoro Desktop in the Script tab, set the following script for the End event: